[Updated July 20, 2022]

-A few things to note: this is not a sales pitch—you’re selling past them.
+A few things to note: this is not a direct sales pitch—you’re looking for contacts and referals.
 Let people know that you’re actively building a web of connections for a potential client roster.
 Keep it friendly, personal, and thank them!
 Telling people they’re awesome always seems to help.

 Fun fact: One of my first clients came from a Facebook group.
 That client has resulted in multiple referrals that have helped me scale my business.
 There are tons of FB groups that function like job boards and Slack groups that have hiring or gig channels for contract work.
 I don’t use Facebook groups as much anymore because the leads on Slack tend to be much higher quality.
 But we all have to start somewhere!

 Once you’re in, scan the discussion for gigs that appeal to you and respond with a comment and a link to your portfolio, your website, or a link to a relevant sample.